nixworks/public/news/2009/09/11/README.md

 ##### Prime minister
 ### [ Prime minister Jadranka Kosor of Croatia and PM Borut Pahor of Slovenia agree on an immediate end to Slovenia's blockade of Croatia's EU accession and further negotiation of the Gulf of Piran border dispute between two countries. ](/news/2009/09/11/prime-minister-jadranka-kosor-of-croatia-and-pm-borut-pahor-of-slovenia-agree-on-an-immediate-end-to-slovenia-s-blockade-of-croatia-s-eu-ac.md)
-_Context: Slovenia's blockade of Croatia's EU accession, Borut Pahor, Jadranka Kosor, prime minister, Slovenia, Prime Minister of Slovenia, Gulf of Piran, Croatia_
+_Context: Borut Pahor, prime minister, Slovenia's blockade of Croatia's EU accession, Jadranka Kosor, Gulf of Piran, Croatia, Slovenia, Prime Minister of Slovenia_

 ##### Kenya
 ### [ A Kenyan magistrate sentences Jon Cardon Wagner, an American who founded the popular chain of coffee shops, Nairobi Java House, to 15 years of imprisonment for the statutory rape of three teenage Kenyan girls. ](/news/2009/09/11/a-kenyan-magistrate-sentences-jon-cardon-wagner-an-american-who-founded-the-popular-chain-of-coffee-shops-nairobi-java-house-to-15-years.md)
-_Context: United States, Jon Cardon Wagner, Nairobi Java House, Kenya_
+_Context: Jon Cardon Wagner, Kenya, United States, Nairobi Java House_

 ##### Oldest person in the world
 ### [ The oldest person in the world, Gertrude Baines, dies in Los Angeles aged 115. ](/news/2009/09/11/the-oldest-person-in-the-world-gertrude-baines-dies-in-los-angeles-aged-115.md)